 TEST CALM DOGS!
-If the dog has seen a lure moving, been playing with toys, chasing balls or has gotten excited by seeing a squirrel or cat at a distance first, skip the test and wait for the dog to calm down.
-The best bet would be to wait until the next day and test in a different place.
+If the dog has seen a lure moving, been playing with toys, chasing balls or has gotten excited by seeing a squirrel or cat at a distance first, skip the introduction and wait for the dog to calm down.
+The best bet would be to wait until the next day and intro in a different place.
 A greyhound is likely to look for the “lure” even a day later in the spot he saw it before and have a similar reaction.
 A dog that is very excited will go straight to the chase or pounce rather than being curious and sniffing first.
-Sniffing to find out that a small dog or cat is not a lure or a squirrel is the key to the whole test.
+Sniffing to find out that a small dog or cat is not a lure or a squirrel is the key to the whole introduction.
 Most dogs that can remain calm enough to actually sniff a cat will lose interest after they sniff.

 We had a foster that tested very cat and small dog tolerant – just not interested at all.
 It went to a foster home and was turned out in their back yard to potty before meeting their small dogs.
 As luck would have it, there was a wild rabbit in the yard that the foster chased.
 This put the foster into an excited, high prey drive state.
 When introduced to their small dogs, minutes later, it understandably thought every one of them was that bunny and couldn’t calm itself down enough to sniff and find out otherwise.
 The next day the test with those small dogs was repeated, and the foster was fine with the small dogs.
 It just needed to calm down and get out of that high prey drive state so it could sniff and find out that the small dogs were not rabbits.

 TEST WITH A STILL CAT FIRST!
 Put the cat in a crate if you need to.
 Once the dog calmly sniffs the cat in the crate, THEN let the cat out.
 Restrict the cat’s movement and let the greyhound sniff it again without the bars between them.
 If the greyhound passes that part of the test, then let the cat move a little – walking only.
 No running!
 Few greyhounds will pass a cat or small dog test if it sees them running first without going through this gradual process.
-Let the dog identify the cat, when it is at its least exciting, so that the dog will already know what it is when it does move fast
+Let the dog identify the cat, when it is at its least exciting, so that the dog will already know what it is when it does move fast.

-NO GREYHOUND SHOULD EVER BE ALLOWED OFF LEASH WITH A CAT HE HAS NEVER MET!
+NO GREYHOUND SHOULD EVER BE ALLOWED OFF LEASH WITH A CAT OR SMALL DOG HE HAS NEVER MET!
 Many look like the lure they chased at the track.
 Most greyhounds have not been exposed to other breeds of dogs or cats.
 Just because your dog has been good with one small dog or cat he met during a test, it doesn’t mean he will automatically know that the next cat or small dog he sees are the same animals and that the same “no chase” rules apply.
 They can look very different and it is important that he be introduced carefully to each new animal.
-That is why dog parks are not usually a good idea for greyhounds, especially freshly retired grey that haven’t been around many breeds of dogs or many small dogs yet.
+That is why dog parks are not usually a good idea for greyhounds, especially freshly retired greys that haven’t been around many breeds of dogs or many small dogs yet.

 DON’T USE A FEARFUL CAT!
 If you have multiple cats, introduce the greyhound to the cat that is not afraid of the dogs first.
 If you are cat testing for an adoption group, chose a cat that will stand up for itself.
 A fearful small dog or cat can trigger prey drive in all but the lowest prey drive dogs.
-This is something we take into consideration when choosing a dog for a home with a timid cat that is likely to run away.
+This is something we take into consideration when choosing a dog for a home with a timid cat, that is likely to run away.
 Only the most cat tolerant and low prey drive dog will be OK in that situation.